Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are new capabilities to protect against theft and fraud, along with updated advanced protection to maintain security and privacy for public figures.

 Android 16 also adds support for Bluetooth Low Energy (LE) audio devices so you can use them instead of your phone's mic for better call quality.
-You can also control the volume on your device from your phone using new native controls.
+You can also control your device's volume from your phone using new native controls.

-Google says that Android 16 will bring desktop-style windowing support to Android tablets later this year.
+Google says that later this year, Android 16 will bring desktop-style windowing support to Android tablets.
 The company also plans to introduce custom shortcuts that will let you define your own app search actions through hotkey combinations.

 For Android 16 and other supported releases of Android, Google is rolling out an update to Google Messages that adds RCS group chat support.
 You'll be able to choose a custom icon and mute notifications for specific conversations for a set amount of time.